rse/unix-under-windows/README.md

    > Rationale: Docker just deals with single containers and Docker-Compose is the preferred way to manage entire container stacks.

-   - `sudo apt-get -y python3 python3-pip && sudo pip3 install docker-compose`
+   - `sudo apt install -y python3 python3-pip && sudo pip3 install docker-compose`

 7. **Configure User Environment**:<br/>
    Configure the user environment to allow Podman and Docker-Compose to work correctly.